18 Stories of Successful Vegan Activism to Inspire You

 Here are some ways to introduce culturally relevant vegan foods within your community.

 4. The Invisible Vegan film screening in Columbus.
-Community activists Tony Malloy-McCoy, Ivory Levert (founder of Plant the Power) and Chef Clayton Freeman recently organized a screening of The Invisible Vegan at a Columbus movie theatre.
+Community activists Tony Malloy-McCoy, Ivory Levert (founder of Plant The Power) and Chef Clayton Freeman recently organized a screening of The Invisible Vegan at a Columbus movie theatre.
 This 90-minute documentary explores the health and wellness benefits of plant-based vegan diets for African–American communities.
 The event included free vegan food and a Q&A session.
+Read Ivory Levert’s blog post, where she tells how she created Plant The Power, a safe space for a vegan Black community.

 What you can try: Representation matters.
 If you want people to consider a vegan life seriously, it’s important that they be able to see themselves reflected in films and other media about the subject.
 The vegan movement can and should be intersectional.
 So, choose your films accordingly.